00SamYun/python_programs/hangman/README.md

 Please download the [DB Browser for SQLite](https://sqlitebrowser.org/dl/) or any other applications compatible for use with `sqlite3`.

+Please also create a [RapidApi](https://rapidapi.com/hub) account in order to use [WordsApi](https://www.wordsapi.com/).
+Or use other word APIs (and change the corresponding code in the `funcs.py` file).

 ### Variations

 Creating a simple user interface with Python's [Turtle Graphics](https://docs.python.org/3/library/turtle.html).

+Control the target word by allowing users to choose the categories/difficulties of the words.